SethTenenbaum/drummy/README.md

 Drummy is a research project that uses TensorFlow to generate new drum sounds from existing samples based on user-defined parameters.
 For example, you can create a new drum hit by combining 80% snare samples with 20% high hat samples.
 Another example is blending 808 bass drums with boom bap samples to produce a unique 808 boom bap sound.
 The project consists of three main components: feature extraction, neural network training, and sound synthesis.

-**Note:** This project is a work in progress, and the quality of the generated drum sounds is currently quite poor.
-The next step is to replace the Variational Autoencoder (VAE) with WaveNet to improve the quality of the generated sounds.
+**Note:** This project is a work in progress and continuously improving the quality of the generated drum sounds is the focus.
+The next step is to enhance the current model by integrating WaveNet, which is expected to significantly improve sound quality.
+While the Variational Autoencoder (VAE) has produced some interesting signals, applying wave shaping filters could make the sounds even more drum-like.
+Additionally, there is the potential of filtering the VAE-generated signals to achieve a more refined output.

 ## Project Structure